A9B2C8D4/egel/README.md

 `evaluation` describes the scoring function for beam search, as well as accuracy and fidelity.

-`datasets.py` describes the generation of the dataset heteroBAShapes.
+`datasets.py` describes the generation of the dataset heteroBAShapes; Although several motifs (beside the house motif) are possible to set as a parameter.

 `visualization.py` describes all functions needed to visualize the results.